shuds13/python-tutorials/python.pypi-packaging.md

 ### Creating a source distribution

-It is recommended that all Python projects provide a source distrbution.
+It is recommended that all Python projects provide a source distribution.

 PyPI has certain required meta-data that the setup.py should provide.
 To quickly check if your project has this data use: